vishnu1982it/bridgewhy-mcp/readme.txt

 2. Run grok using windows powershell
 3. Open chatgpt open a new chat and add the app or connector you build.
 4. while configuring chatgpt connectore, use no auth. change.

+Below is suggested by chatgpt
+# BridgeWhy MCP Network Automation

+Prototype demonstrating the future of computer networking:
+Natural language → MCP → network device configuration.

+## Features
+- MCP server with SSE
+- Netmiko-based device control
+- ChatGPT integration
+- Declarative IP configuration

+## Demo
+Used in the "Future of Computer Networking" video on BridgeWhy.